Gift Icon

 Winner Takes All (or Nothing)

 Look at the cars on the road today.
 In terms of the same type of craftsmanship the older cars show, there is little evidence of that today.
 Generations of cars vary very little in terms of design changes.
 Instead of muscle, pony, or other delegation – we focus on fuel efficiency, safety, and dollar signs.
-Not saying that these are less important, but in terms of making an impact on the road, today’s cars lack a lot of what these discontinued cars had.
+I am not saying that these are less important, but in terms of impacting the road, today’s cars lack many of what these discontinued cars have.

-The next time you get a chance to go to a car show, take it.
+Take it the next time you get a chance to go to a car show.
 Take the opportunity to see how the automotive industry has evolved.
-Look to see just how much impact the Chevrolet Chevelle, and the Plymouth Roadrunner had on the overall industry.
+Look at just how much the Chevrolet Chevelle and the Plymouth Roadrunner impacted the overall industry.

-If you do see a Roadrunner, there is one thing you have to do (with the owner’s permission) – BEEP BEEP!
+If you see a Roadrunner, there is one thing you must do (with the owner’s permission) – BEEP BEEP!

 Share this content on social media for a chance to get up to 20% off your next shipment.